mpneural/aiven-takehome-demo-project/springboot-project-setup-guide.md

 6. Please ensure that transactions.csv file is bundled within the resources

     6.1 In the project code base go to : _src > main > resources_ and find transactions.csv file

+7. Perform below commands

+         gradle clean
+         gradle build

+8. We can manually go to the main method of the Springboot Entrypoint class and either execute the application in debug or run mode from IntelliJ

+   8.1 In the project code base go to : _src > main > java > or.avien > entry > CSVProducerApp.java_